 Project implementation has the potential to contribute to the loss or degradation of sensitive habitats, including riparian, waters of the United States, and waters of the State, and forestland.
-Similar potential for adverse effects on habitats would be associated with the flood-risk reduction projects, including future ARCF 16 projects proposed along the Sacramento River east levee and the American River, and removal of high-hazard vegetation by levee maintaining agencies in the Sacramento area and surrounding region.
+Similar potential for adverse effects on habitats would be associated with the floodrisk reduction projects, including future ARCF 2016 projects proposed along the Sacramento River east levee and the American River, and removal of high-hazard vegetation by levee maintaining agencies in the Sacramento area and surrounding region.
 Such projects would generally continue to contribute to the loss or degradation of sensitive habitats and forestland.
 Most potential adverse effects of the proposed project and the related levee projects would be associated with construction disturbances of habitats, but permanent loss of habitat would also result from some of the individual levee improvement projects and the development projects.
-Implementation of Mitigation Measures described in Section 3.4, "Vegetation and Wildlife," will reduce or avoid the effects of the proposed project in accordance with the requirements of the Federal ESA and CESA and other regulatory programs that protect habitats, such as CWA Sections 401 and 404.
-Although the proposed project's temporary impacts will be significant, the proposed project will not result in a cumulatively considerable incremental contribution to significant cumulative effects related to the permanent loss or degradation of sensitive habitats or loss of forestland.
+Implementation of mitigation measures described in Section 3.4, "Vegetation and Wildlife," will reduce or avoid the effects of the proposed project in accordance with the requirements of the Federal ESA and CESA and other regulatory programs that protect habitats, such as CWA Sections 401 and 404.
+Because the proposed project's temporary impacts will be significant and unavoidable, they could combine with similar impacts from similar projects constructed in 2023, of which there are several.
+Therefore, the proposed project will result in a cumulatively considerable incremental contribution to significant cumulative biological effects related to the temporary effects of vegetation loss in 2023 and continuing until proposed mitigation results in more mature and complex replacement vegetation.
+As described in Section 3.4, there are no feasible mitigation measures available to reduce the project's impact to less than significant, or below a cumulatively considerable level on a short-term basis.
+The proposed project, however, would not result in a cumulatively considerable incremental contribution to significant cumulative effects on biological resources on a long-term basis as permanent loss or degradation of sensitive habitats or loss of forestland would not occur once mitigation plantings become established over time.